-The Security tab on the category edit modal is used to control both the visibility of categories and what users can do in a category.
-This is done by defining category permissions that associate a group name with an access level.
+The Security tab on the category edit page is used to control both the visibility of categories and what users can do in a category.
+This is done by defining an access list of groups that associate a group name with an access level.
 The default permission for a new category is that the group everyone can Create/Reply/See.
 This means that all users on your forum, including anonymous users, have access to the category.
-You can change this state by adding or removing permissions.
+You can change this state by adding or removing groups and changing their permissions.

-The permission level dropdown lets you select between three levels of access: Create/Reply/See, Reply/See, and See.
+Once the group is added, you can select between three levels of access: See, Reply and Create.
 Create is the permission to create a topic in the category.
 Reply is the permission to post in a topic.
 See is the permission to see the category’s content.
 Combining groups with permission levels gives you control over what users can do in a category.

 If a group cannot See a category, that category will not appear in the user interface for its members.
 Members of groups who have access to a category that can’t be seen by everyone will see a padlock icon next to the category’s badge.